 Section 1: Key Vocabulary Tier 3 vocabulary Definition Transistors Transistors are tiny electronic switches and amplifiers.
 They are found inside electronic devices such as computers.
 CPU CPU - Central Processing Unit is the part of the computer that is responsible for carrying out calculations and processing instructions.
 Moore's Law Moore's Law is a theory in Computing relating to the knowledge that computer speed and processing will be expected to double every 2 years.
 Enigma Code The project worked on during World War II at Bletchley Park to decipher Nazi communications by the British.
 Colossus The first purpose built computer based at Bletchley Park.
 Microchips Integrated printed circuits inside computers that transfer digital communications.
 Al-Khwarizmi Persian mathematician from the 800ADs who was the father of algebra.
 The World Wide Web The internet is a huge network of computers all connected together.
 The World Wide Web ('www' or 'web' for short) is a collection of webpages found on this network of computers.
-Tier 2 vocabulary Definition Investigate To find relevant information Investigate Produce To find relevant information To make a piece of work Produce To make a piece of work
+Tier 2 vocabulary Definition Investigate To find relevant information Produce To make a piece of work Logic To solve a problem through steps Problem Solving To find a solution to a problem Execution To produce and run a solution

-Section 2: Famous historical people in Computing Al-Khwarizmi - was a Persian mathematician born in 800 AD who was the father of algebra.
+Section 2: Famous historical people in C omputing Al-Khwarizmi - was a Persian mathematician born in 800 AD who was the father of algebra.
 Without Al- Khwarizmi's work, in solving problems, we would not have logic in computing.
 Ada Lovelace - Ada is considered the first computer programmer.
 Even though she did not build a physical computer she wrote about one named "The Analytical Engine".
 She wrote about the fact that this computer could follow simple programmed instructions to perform a complex calculation.
 Alan Turing - Alan is considered to be the most famous mathematician and programmer in British history.
 His work during World War II on the Enigma Machine helped to bring down the Nazi's and shorten the war by 2-4 years.
 Gordon Moore - is an American businessman and developer of computer processors.
 In 1965 he developed a theory prediction whereby he stated that every 2 years the processing power and speed of computers would double.
 His theory is called "Moore's Law".
 Sir Tim Berners Lee - is known as the founder of the World Wide Web in 1989.
 He developed a set of rules whilst working at CERN which include HTML, HTTP and URLs Bill Gates - is the founder of Microsoft.
 Microsoft is one of the largest software companies in the world today.

-dedicated word processing software

-developed in 1978?
+True or False: StarWord was the first dedicated word processing software developed in 1978?